Data-driven discovery of intrinsic dynamics: Learning an atlas and dynamics on a manifold

 \subsection{Learning an atlas}

-First, we partition the data into disjoint sets.
-We use $k$-means clustering \cite{macqueen1967some, steinhaus1957division, lloyd1982least, forgy1965cluster, pedregosa2011scikit} to do so.
+First, we must decompose the data manifold into patches; that is, we must learn a set of coordinate domains.
+To start, we use $k$-means clustering \cite{macqueen1967some, steinhaus1957division, lloyd1982least, forgy1965cluster, pedregosa2011scikit} to partition the data into disjoint sets.
+We use $k$-means clustering because it provides a rational way to partition a dataset and offers algorithmic benefits that will be important later.
 These sets do not yet form the coordinate domains of charts because they do not overlap.
 To make the sets overlap, we start by building a graph from the data, placing undirected edges between a data point and its $K$ nearest neighbours, for every data point.
 We then expand each cluster along the graph, giving overlapping coordinate domains and causing some data points to be members of multiple clusters (figure~\ref{fig:method}A; in this case, each cluster was expanded by two neighbours along the graph).

-For each cluster, we use that cluster's data to train a deep fully-connected feedforward autoencoder that reduces the dimension of the data to that of the underlying manifold (figure~\ref{fig:method}B-C).
-In general, we do not know the dimension of the underlying manifold, so we estimate it by monitoring reconstruction error as a function of dimension.
+With the coordinate domains in hand, we next learn the coordinate maps and their inverses.
+The universal approximation theorem guarantees that all the coordinate maps, as well as their inverses, can be approximated arbitrarily well by sufficiently large neural networks\footnote{In addition to approximation error, estimation error and optimization error are important considerations~\cite{bottou2007tradeoffs}.} \cite{cybenko1989approximation, hornik1991approximation, pinkus1999approximation}.
+Taken together, a neural coordinate map and its approximate inverse form an autoencoder.
+For each cluster, we use that cluster's data to train a deep fully-connected feedforward autoencoder that reduces the dimension of the data (figure~\ref{fig:method}B-C).
+In general, we do not know the dimension of the underlying manifold, so we estimate it by monitoring the reconstruction error of the autoencoder as a function of the latent dimension (cf.~\cite{linot2020deep, vlachas2022multiscale}; alternately, one can monitor the rank of the data covariance in the latent space~\cite{jing2020implicit}).
 The resulting encoder is the coordinate map of the chart, and the decoder is its approximate inverse.
-(Other models can be used, for example, principal components analysis can be used to project the data to a lower dimension, and kernel ridge regression used to construct the approximate inverse of that projection.)
+Models besides neural networks can be used; for example, principal component analysis can be used to project the data to a lower dimension, and kernel ridge regression used to construct the approximate inverse of that projection.
 An approximate transition map between charts is formed by composing the encoder of one chart with the decoder of the other chart.